bernhardh/nova-translation-editor/README.md

 ## Filter

-You can filter each tab after key AND any string in your translation:
+You can filter each tab by key AND any string in (any) translation:

 ![screenshot](https://raw.githubusercontent.com/bernhardh/nova-translation-editor/master/docs/filter.gif)